 Amount: \$500 total-\$250 for the fall semester and \$250 for the winter semester cumulative GPA; completion of at least two semesters (24 credits) at NSU; demonstrated commitment to women's and gender studies; documented evidence of financial need with a completed FAFSA on file.
 Graduate students and NSU employees are not eligible.

-Application: Yes; March 1 deadline Renewal: One-time nonrenewable award
+Renewal: One-time nonrenewable award

 Eligibility: Full-time Farquhar College of Arts and Sciences students only (Division of Humanities; Division of Math, Science, and Technology; and Division of Social and Behavioral Sciences majors only); minimum 2.8